Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Global results

 The two right-most bars for each operator are from fits using all the available Higgs and diboson data from Run~2 of the LHC together with the precision electroweak constraints, differing only in whether they include the STXS constraints.
-The intermediate blue bars demonstrate the effect of replacing the combined ATLAS STXS dataset with the latest combined ATLAS signal strengths, in which case there are significantly weaker constraints for some of the operator coefficients.
+The intermediate blue bars demonstrate the effect of replacing the combined ATLAS STXS dataset with the latest combined ATLAS signal strengths, in which case there are slightly weaker constraints for some of the operator coefficients.
 These results do not differ significantly whether predictions in the on-shell approximation are used, where the $H \to 4f$ process is assumed to originate from an underlying $H \to VV^*\to4f$ decay with one gauge boson taken to be on-shell, or whether the SMEFT dependence of the full $H\to 4f$ matrix elements is used (see~\cite{Brivio:2019myy} and Section~\ref{sec:procedure}).
 For comparison, the left-most bar (light blue) is from a fit in which only the Higgs and diboson data analysed in~\cite{Ellis:2018gqa} are used.
 In the case of $C_W$, we also show (in purple) the effect of dropping the ATLAS $Zjj$ measurement~\cite{Aad:2020sle}, which does not impact significantly the constraints on the other operator coefficients.

 In general, the individual fit ranges for the first 10 operator coefficients of Fig.~\ref{fig:flavour_universal_EWdiBH} counting from the left, i.e., up to and including $C_{Hu}$, are very similar in fits including all the LHC Run~2 data to those found using the earlier set of Higgs, diboson and electroweak data.
 This is because the precision electroweak data provide the strongest constraints on these individual operator coefficients.
 The impacts of the Higgs and diboson data are more apparent for the rest of the operator coefficients, i.e., from $C_{H\Box}$ rightwards, particularly for the Yukawa operators that have benefited from improved sensitivity of the Higgs couplings to the tau and bottom.
+The relative constraining power of datasets, as measured by the Fisher Information, is given in Table~\ref{tab:individual} in the Appendix, and confirms the points discussed above.
+It also quantifies the importance of the $Zjj$ data (84\%) in pinning down $C_W$, compared to $W^\pm Z$ (13\%) and LEP 2 $W^+W^-$ (3\%)

 Using the same colours, the bars in the second panel show the 95\% CL lower limits on the $\Lambda_i$ on logarithmic scales in units of TeV, for different values of ${C_i}$.
 These reaches are estimated by taking half the width of the 95\% CL ranges of $C_i/\Lambda_i^2$ as the typical sensitivity of the measurement.
 Here and in subsequent analogous panels, the darker (lighter) coloured histograms are for $C_i = 0.01 (1)$ and the histograms with dashed outlines are for the strong-coupling perturbativity limit $C_i = (4 \pi)^2$.
 In general, the $\Lambda_i$ scales would be modified by a factor $\sqrt{C_i}$, which would depend on whether the Wilson coefficient is induced by strongly- or weakly-coupled new physics, at tree- or loop-level.